junnnaaaaaa/keyboard/README.md

 todo:

 - put a direction arrow in the diode cluster
-- double check all wiring
+- double check all wiring //done
-- fix malformed edge cuts
+- fix malformed edge cuts //done
+- write qmk firmware for the board
+- shill cascade
+- 3d model a case
+- 3d model a plate
+- source parts
-- more?
+- build that bitch